 - the roof and any roof space

 Due to some areas being owned by the owners corporation there are specific rules about the changes that you can make in your apartment.
 Several of these are relevant when it comes to energy efficiency and renewable energy.
 Some of these rules relate to sign off requirements from the owners corporation and strata managers.
 The rules are also there for health and safety reasons.
 Before you make any changes to your apartment or townhouse, please ensure you are clear on the laws and processes for making changes.
 For more information please check out this link. http://greenstrata.com.au/topic/what-do-i-own-or-rent, which will provide specific guidance.
+If you would like to upgrade any of the common areas, please refer to Smart Blocks for information about what can be done and speak to your owners corporation before making any changes.
 If you are unsure, please call the Our Energy Future team on 1300 339 915.

 Below are some handy energy efficiency tips for your apartment.